-Selling a business, in any industry, is a major endeavour with far reaching implications for a wide variety of stakeholders.
-The first question for most owners is timing – “When is the right time to sell my business?”
+Selling a business, in any industry, is a major endeavor with far reaching implications for a wide variety of stakeholders.
+The first question for most owners is timing - "When should I sell my business?"
 This is both a personal and financial decision.
 If your intent is to sell to an internal successor you have or will groom, you will need significantly more time and resources than a sale to a peer/competitor.
-Internal transitions should start planning at least five years prior to the owner’s planned retirement, where a sale to a peer might only require 3 to 5 years of transition time for the optimal results (from start to finish).
+Internal transitions should start planning at least five years prior to the owner's planned retirement, where a sale to a peer might only require 3 to 5 years of transition time for the optimal results (from start to finish).
 Regardless of who you sell to, and when you decide to do it, here are a few important items, that if you keep in mind throughout the process, will produce a better result for everyone:

 When you are ready to explore the sale of your business, give yourself enough time to enjoy the process and be diligent in finding the right successor.
 The value of your business and how you get paid is important, but both are and need to be secondary to finding the perfect successor for your clients - don't settle.
 Whether you like the idea of a sale, a merger, or internal succession plan, give yourself at least 3 to 5 years before you are ready to completely retire and everyone involved will enjoy the process a lot more.
 With a longer transition period you will have a chance to train and mentor your successor, gradually hand-off client servicing, and be able to have a back-up plan in case Plan A fails for some reason.

 It will be emotional - so don't be emotional